 There are several commercially available solutions for smart parking.
-In Hungary, two similar solutions can be found in Budapest.
-The first is Parkl [5], which is a smart phone application, providing information about the location of parking houses and making cashless payment possible.
-Parkl does not provide the exact location of the parking places, but the location of parking zones in the city, where possible parking places can be found.
-In comparison Parker [6] (developed by Smart Lynx Ltd.) provides information about the exact occupancy of cca.
-1500 parking places in the city centre.
-This solution uses preinstalled sensors in order to be able to indicate the occupancy of a given parking place for the driver.
-Parker also includes the cashless payment service for the users.
+In Hungary, two such solutions can be found in Budapest.
+The first is Parkl [5], which is a smartphone application providing information about the location of car parks and making cashless payment possible.
+Parkl does not provide the exact location of the parking spaces but the location of parking zones in the city where possible parking spaces can be found.
+In comparison, Parker [6] (developed by Smart Lynx Ltd.) provides information about the exact occupancy of about 1,500 parking spaces in the city centre.
+This solution uses preinstalled sensors to indicate the occupancy of a given parking space to the driver.
+Parker also provides a cashless payment service for its users.

-The paper presented algorithm provides a parking lot exploration method using coverage path planning.
-The exploration of the parking lot is required as no additional signals of preinstalled sensors in the parking lot are used.
-Therefore, a complete system is required to perform the parking lot search from creating the exploration path through detecting the appropriate parking spaces and performing the parking manoeuvre.
-This system is called the autonomous parking system.
-It consists of four subsystems as the parking task can be broken down into four sub-tasks.
+The algorithm presented in this paper provides a car park exploration method using CPP.
+Car park exploration is required because no additional signals for preinstalled sensors in car parks are used.
+A complete system is therefore required to perform the car park search from the creation of the exploration path to detecting appropriate parking spaces and performing the parking manoeuvre.
+This system is called the autonomous parking system and consists of four subsystems, as the parking task can be broken down into four subtasks.

 The first task of the autonomous parking system is to provide an exploration path for the vehicle.
-The focus of this paper is to propose a solution for this subsystem by applying coverage path planning algorithms.
+The focus of this paper is to propose a solution for this subsystem by applying CPP algorithms.
 This subsystem provides multiple goal configurations for the vehicle.
-These goal configurations are required as the avoidance of preinstalled sensors lead to the loss of the goal configuration.
+These goal configurations are required, as the avoidance of preinstalled sensors leads to the loss of the goal configuration.

 The second subsystem is a detector subsystem.
-The main task is to scan the environment and detect parking places for the vehicle while the vehicle is driving along the exploration path [3].
-In order to be able to detect parking spaces, a sensor is required to be mounted on the vehicle.
-The first subsystem should take the sensor parameters into consideration during the planning of the exploration path.
+The main task is to scan the environment and detect parking spaces for the vehicle while the vehicle is driving along the exploration path [3].
+In order to be able to detect parking spaces, a sensor must be mounted on the vehicle.
+The first subsystem should consider the sensor parameters during the planning of the exploration path.

-When a parking space is found, the third and the fourth subsystems plan and execute the parking manoeuvre [7], [8].
+When a parking space is found, the third and fourth subsystems plan and execute the parking manoeuvre [7], [8].

-Parking lot exploration
+car park exploration

-The goal of the parking lot exploration is to plan a path leading around all the possible free parking spaces.
-The binary map (e.g. Figure 2) of the parking lot (e.g. Figure 1) is known, where the parking spaces are treated as obstacles, too.
-While going over the planned path, a sensor (e.g. LiDAR) is searching for an adequate free parking space.
+The goal of car park exploration is to plan a path leading to all the possible free parking spaces.
+The binary map (Figure 2) of the car park (Figure 1) is known, and the parking spaces are treated as obstacles.
+While following the planned path, a sensor (e.g. LiDAR) searches for a suitable free parking space.